gregorhd/mapcompare/README.md

-1. Comparing a range of library metadatea including:
+1. Comparing a range of library metadata including: